-I’ll never forget the first time I went into a church.
-I had just been hired to be the new Youth Director – I was so excited.
-As I was walking in someone stopped me to introduce themselves, so I came in the midst of the first song.
+It was a moment I will never forget.
+I was so excited - I had just been hired to be the new Youth Group Director and this was my first Sunday.
+As I was walking into the Narthex, someone stopped me to introduce themselves and I came into the worship service as the first song was being sang.
 As I stepped into the sanctuary, my first thought was – “oh my goodness – do they even have any youth in this church?!”
-My first impression was of a very senior congregation.
+My first impression was of a very elderly congregation.
 Turns out that was basically true.
 There was only a handful of families with teens.
 In fact, I could fit the whole Senior High youth group into my Honda Civic.
 Thankfully, it was a wonderful church with marvelous kids.

-Often, the people who attend a church all look basically the same.
+Often, the people who attend a church all basically look the same.
 Perhaps they have the same skin color, or they are in the same age group or – maybe – a social dynamic is just missing from the congregation.